 Code of Ethics

 NCRA has a Code of Ethics as well as a process for filing an ethics complaint.
-To learn more about our Code of Ethics or how to file an ethics complaint please click the follow link.
+To learn more about our Code of Ethics and/or how to file an ethics complaint please click the following link.

 Cancer registrars are data information specialists that capture a complete history, diagnosis, treatment, and health status for every cancer patient in the U.S. The curated data provides essential information to researchers, healthcare providers, and public health officials to better monitor and advance cancer treatments, conduct research, and improve cancer prevention and screening programs.
 Learn more about how to become a cancer registrar and how cancer registry data is used to improve public health.